-Dollar Shave Club came to us in 2015 wanting to grow market share by getting smart about men.
-Since then, we’ve helped them with research for their international growth strategy, messaging strategy, segmentation strategy, brand tracking, ad tracking and much more.
+Dollar Shave Club came to us wanting to get smart about men in order to create better experiences for their customers.
+We helped them with research, messaging, segmentation, brand tracking, ad tracking, and much more.

 Getting smart with customer segmentation research.

 We started with segmentation research to identify segments that were then mapped back to the company’s database.
-To accomplish this, we conducted ethnographic market research, created online smart communities, held co-creation sessions, hosted Newsworthy polling, refined message through development and testing.
+To accomplish this, we conducted ethnographic market research, created online smart communities, held co-creation sessions, and refined messaging through testing.

 But we don’t just do customer segmentation analysis — we believe in a true segmentation strategy.
 We helped the company streamline its strategy through every part of its operation, from product development to customer service.
-For Dollar Shave Club, creating stronger connections with their customers is the key to an effective brand strategy and long-term growth, and we’re proud to help them define it.
+For Dollar Shave Club, creating stronger connections with their customers was the key to an effective experience strategy and long-term growth, and we’re proud to have helped them define it.

-Since then, we’ve stuck with Dollar Shave Club, helping them keep a pulse on brand health, make multimillion-dollar advertising decisions, and uncover opportunities for global expansion and growth.
+In the years that followed, we stuck with Dollar Shave Club, helping them keep a pulse on brand health to drive continuous improvement, make multimillion-dollar advertising decisions, and uncover opportunities for global expansion and growth.

 From first Super Bowl commercial to billion-dollar acquisition.